marcopedrinazzi/PingCastle-Diff/README.md

 <details>
 <summary>:arrow_forward: <b>No new vulnerability but some rules have been updated</b></summary>

+Image from PingCastle-Notify.
+The difference from Element is just how they emojis are rendered.

 ![image](https://user-images.githubusercontent.com/5891788/191266282-cd790c58-76df-4116-89fa-4aa954f0dd7e.png)

 </details>
 <details>

 <summary>:arrow_forward: <b>New vulnerabilty</b></summary>

+Image from PingCastle-Notify.
+The difference from Element is just how they emojis are rendered.

 | Teams
 |:-------------------------: